-Archaeologists studying a farmer's field southeast of Oslo, Norway, have come across the rare remains of a buried Viking ship.
-The vessel, likely part of an elaborate burial ceremony for a high-ranking member of Viking society, was located using noninvasive ground-penetrating radar.
+Back in 2018, NIKU archaeologists studying a farmer's field southeast of Oslo came across the first remains of a buried Viking ship.
+The vessel, likely part of an elaborate burial ceremony for a high-ranking member of Viking society, was located using noninvasive ground-penetrating radar, just like the latest find.
 In addition, the team also detected evidence of eight burial mounds and the remains of five longhouses dating back to the Iron Age.

 You can view a georadar animation of the ship, which looks like a heartbeat as the layers of earth are penetrated inch-by-inch, in the video below.

 According to the research team, the Viking vessel was likely once buried under a large mound that was steadily worn down by erosion and centuries of ploughing.
 Remarkably, they say the 66-foot-long ship today lies just below the topsoil at a depth of less than 20 inches.
 They're also fairly certain, at least based on the radar imagery, that the ship's keel and floor timbers remain intact.

 "We are certain that there is a ship there, but how much is preserved is hard to say before further investigation," Morten Hanisch, county conservator in Østfold, said in a statement.

 Interestingly, the site of the discovery sits directly next to the recently-excavated Jell Mound, which dates back around 1,500 years.
 According to the Smithsonian, archaeologists had previously assumed that any discoveries left to make around the site had been destroyed by farming practices.
 County officials told them to have a look anyways and the rest, as they happily found, is history.